Ntsz2547/cp372-PP/README.md

 # CP372 Final Project – Bank Target Marketing

 This repository contains the final project for CP372: Data Analysis and Visualization.
-The project focuses on analyzing direct marketing campaign data from a Portuguese banking institution to generate actionable insights and recommendations for improving campaign performance.
+The project focuses on analyzing direct marketing campaign data from a banking institution to generate actionable insights and recommendations for improving campaign performance.

 ---
 ## Table of Contents